 When we think about meaningful relationships, the thought generally focuses on something romantic.
-But there are actually many different types of relationships that are just as important, such as the love and consideration for one’s parents, siblings, nieces, nephews, children, and grandchildren, as well as the connection between two friends.
+But there are actually many different types of relationships that are just as important, such as the love and consideration for one’s parents, siblings, nieces, nephews, children, and grandchildren, as well as the connection between two good friends.
 These platonic relationships provide valuable emotional bonds between two people that are rooted in shared interests, beliefs, and world-views.
-Although there is no romantic or sexual element to the relationships, the impact can be just as meaningful and beneficial for your health.
+Although there is no romantic or sexual element to this type of close relationship, the impact can be just as meaningful and beneficial for your health.

 The Health Benefits of Platonic Relationships